nhut-tran/TheLab/README.md

-Application for Sample Management of Microbiology lab
+## Application for Sample Management of Microbiology lab

-Entity of this app:
+Entity model of this app:

-WorkSheet > Samples > Paramaters (Method Assignment Sample)
+WorkSheets > Samples > Paramaters (Method Assignment Sample)

 WorkSheet content infomation of group of samples of a customer.
 Base on worksheet lab will perform testing activiites.
 Sample content infomation of sample like: paramater, method